 Carol Emlaw can trace her family roots to the first members of the Striker family who settled as Loyalist refugees in the 1780s on farmland along Royal Road in The County.
 She grew up on a small farm that had been passed down through the generations.
-After high school, Carol started working at the Bank of Montreal located then at the top of the Picton town hill.
+After high school, Carol data-start=ed working at the Bank of Montreal located then at the top of the Picton town hill.
 She was seventeen.
 Two years later, she was married to another bank employee and they left for jobs in Toronto.

-“I started in banking in April 1960, “ she recalls, “and I returned home to Prince Edward County in April 2000 so I had a 40-year career in the industry… I enjoyed my career immensely.
+“I data-start=ed in banking in April 1960, “ she recalls, “and I returned home to Prince Edward County in April 2000 so I had a 40-year career in the industry… I enjoyed my career immensely.
 You got to know your customers and we made decisions with them… But there were changes happening and the industry was becoming a lot more automated.
 The personal touch was being replaced and I missed that.”

 There were other changes happening too.
 Her father died in 1984 at the age of only 64.
 And her Mother was now a senior citizen trying to remain independent.

 “I always felt sorry for her,” she says.”
 She was a town girl when she and Dad met in high school, and she went to Royal Street and milked cows for 45 years.
 And I don’t think there was ever a cow she liked!
 But it was the times.
 They were both nineteen and it was during the war years.”

 Her Mother later re-married and for many years the two families shared the certainty that their parents were happy and independent.